openaps/docs/docs/docs/Resources/my-first-pr.md

 If you are planning to make a lot of edits, including adding images to help illustrate parts of the documentation (thank you!), you may want to take the following approach:

 * As you go and save screenshots, rename the screenshots to a descriptive name - but try not to use spaces as that confuses Github.
 Instead, use underscores.
-I.e. Example_batch_images_upload.png rather than "Example batch images upload.png".
+E.g. Example_batch_images_upload.png rather than "Example batch images upload.png".

 * You can upload images in batches easily by: